andres-mps/andres-mps/README.md

-### I'm a Full Stack Web Developer previously with a background in Economics, Data Analysis and Ecommerce Management.
+### I'm a Full Stack Web Developer with a previous background in Economics, Data Analysis and Ecommerce Management.
 This holistic perspective allows me to think about development with a "user first" mindset while creating a great customer experience and assertive business approach!  👋

 - 🔭 Some technologies I feel comfortable working with:
 - Javascript